How to become

 Work

-You could start as an admin assistant in a law office and train more on the job to work your way up.
+You could start as an admin assistant in a law office and train on the job to become a barrister's clerk.

 You'll usually need:

-- 4 GCSEs at grades 9 to 4 (A* to C) or equivalent, including maths and English
+- 4 or 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, including maths and English

-- experience in administration, legal secretary work, accounting or management
+- experience in administration, legal work, accounting or management

-Paid or unpaid work experience in barrister chambers may give you an advantage when you apply for jobs.
+Paid or unpaid work experience in a barrister's chambers may give you an advantage when applying for jobs.

 Further information